 Do not drop rubbish at Aid Stations or on the trails.
 Rubbish bins are provided at all aid stations.
 Anyone caught deliberately littering may be disqualified from this race and banned from future events.
 If you will generate waste on the run, please use a small ziplock bag to stash your trash and carry it with you.

 Sometimes you will need to poo or pee when you are far away from a toilet.
 When that happens, you should step well away from sight (25 metres) and very far from waterways.
 Bury any waste by digging a deep hole with the heel of your shoe.
 Completely bury all waste.

 Yes, you may listen to music during the run.
-Don’t use them on the public road at Okareka, as you will be running alongside cars.
+Don’t use them on any public road where you will be running alongside cars.